What is the nil rate band?

 The nil rate band (NRB), also known as the inheritance tax (IHT) threshold, is the amount up to which an estate has no IHT to pay.
 Each person’s estate can benefit from the NRB.
 From 6 April 2017, a ‘residence nil rate band’ may be available in addition to the NRB.
 Any unused NRB and residence nil rate band may be transferred to a surviving spouse or civil partner.

-Each individual has their own NRB.
-This means that their estate and taxable gifts are exempt from IHT up to a certain threshold – currently £325,000.
+Each individual has their own NRB which is currently £325,000.
 Any part of the estate up to the NRB threshold is chargeable to IHT at a rate of 0%.
-Any part of the estate that exceeds the NRB threshold is chargeable to IHT on death at 40%.
+Any part of the estate that exceeds the NRB threshold is usually chargeable to IHT on death at 40%.

 Example – Fred

 In 2016, Fred gives £50,000 each to his son and daughter after taking account of annual exemptions.
 In 2017 he dies leaving an estate worth £350,000.
 His will gives a legacy of £100,000 to his wife.
 His estate is held in cash and stocks and shares, and he has never owned a residence, as he was a tenant farmer all his life and lived in rented accommodation.
 IHT is payable as follows:

 |Gifts within 7 years of death (£50,000 x 2)||100,000|

 The residence nil rate band is available where a death occurs on or after 6 April 2017.
 It is an additional nil rate amount available on top of the NRB where the deceased left a residence, or the sale proceeds of a residence, to his or her direct descendants.
 It is explained further on GOV.UK.